zhangrengang/RunCmdsMP/README.md

 		echo "samtools view -bS $SAMPLE.sam | samtools sort - $SAMPLE.sort"
 		echo "^-^"
 	done > commands.list
-or using any other mehtods.
+or using any other methods.

 In sample.list, there is: